BigBigDoudou/dirty_seed/README.md

 Instance that cannot be saved are simply ignored.

-For each model, the number of created created records and the recurrent errors are printed out:
+For each model, the number of created records and the recurrent errors are printed out:

 ```bash
 rake dirty_seed:seed COUNT=15